How to Securely Share Sensitive Documents With Your Lawyer

 Recommended approach:

-2. Store them in a secure vault that only you and your authorized recipients can access
+- Store the documents in a secure vault that only you and your authorized recipients can access

 Using Killswitch for Attorney-Client Documents